The Perfect Adventure Package to Iceland

 After resting up in the postcard Christmas town of Akureyri, you'll leave to explore some of the great sights and sounds the North of Iceland has to offer.
 This will be a day of adventure.
 You will have a series of off-the-beaten-track experiences and visit attractions well away from the crowds to both some natural and geological wonders.

 Your first stop will take you to the quaint town of Hauganes, the perfect place to explore the black sand beach while taking in the adjacent mountain views for which the north of Iceland is renowned.
-You can also add some extra adventure by including a whale watching tour from here, where you'll get to explore the wondrous worlds of these amazing creatures of the deep.
+You will take a whale watching tour from here, where you'll explore the wondrous worlds of these amazing creatures of the deep.
 North Iceland is the best region to catch a glimpse of the delightful humpback whale.

 A whale watching tour will take you straight out of the town's harbor in search of Humpback Whales, Harbour Porpoises, and Minke Whales, amongst a great number of other types of whales that your guide will point out.